How-do-i-get-your-attention/we-make-software/README.md

 # System.dll

 This C++ code is part of the System namespace and is used to manage tasks and libraries in a multithreaded environment.
 The `System::Task` struct is used to manage tasks that can be started and stopped.
 Each task has a counter and a mutex for thread safety.
 The `_Start` and `_End` methods are used to increment and decrement the counter, respectively.
 The `Start` and `End` methods create new threads to call `_Start` and `_End`, respectively.
 The `System::Libraries` namespace contains methods for managing DLLs.
 The `Get` method returns the module handle for a given DLL name.
 The `Wait` method waits until a DLL reaches a certain status.
 The `WaitForModule` and `WaitForModules` methods wait until certain DLLs are loaded.
 The `Main` function sets up a directory for worker DLLs, copies DLLs from the parent directory to the worker directory, loads the DLLs, and starts each DLL in a new thread.
 The `Exit` function stops each DLL in a new thread, waits until all DLLs have stopped, unloads the DLLs, and then either sleeps for 5 minutes (if a debugger is attached) or restarts the system.
 The `StartDLL` and `StopDLL` are macros that define the Start and Stop functions, which are exported from the DLL.
 The Start function calls the Main function, and the Stop function calls the Exit function.
 The `System::Libraries::Update` method is used to update a DLL.
 It first stops the DLL if it's running, then copies the new DLL from the parent directory to the worker directory, and finally loads the new DLL.
 The `System::Libraries::Delete` method is used to delete a DLL.
 It first stops the DLL if it's running, then unloads the DLL, and finally removes the DLL and its associated files from the parent and worker directories.
 The `System::Libraries::Restart` method is used to restart all DLLs.
 It first stops all DLLs, then starts them again.
+The `System::Libraries::Wait` function waits until a DLL reaches a certain status.
+It keeps checking the status of the DLL in a loop until the DLL reaches the desired status.
+The `System::Libraries::WaitForModule` function waits until a specific DLL is loaded.
+It keeps checking in a loop until the DLL is found in the list of loaded modules.
+The `System::Libraries::WaitForModules` function waits until all DLLs in a list are loaded.
+It keeps checking in a loop until all DLLs are found in the list of loaded modules.
+The `System::Libraries::WaitForModules` function (overloaded version) waits until all DLLs in a list reach a certain status.
+It keeps checking in a loop until all DLLs reach the desired status.

+# ../System/.h

+This C++ header file defines the System namespace, which includes the Task struct and the Libraries namespace.
+The System::Task struct is used to manage tasks that can be started and stopped.
+It has methods for starting and ending tasks, checking if a task is running, and waiting for a task to finish.
+The System::Libraries namespace contains methods for managing DLLs.
+It includes methods for restarting, updating, and deleting DLLs.
+It also has methods for getting a DLL, waiting for a DLL to reach a certain status, and waiting for one or more DLLs to be loaded.
+The System::Status enum is used to represent the status of a task.
+It can be Initialization, Started, Paused, Updating, or Stopped.
+The StartDLL and StopDLL are macros that define the Start and Stop functions, which are exported from the DLL.
+The Start function starts a task and sets its status to Initialization, then calls the Main function and sets the status to Started.
+The Stop function sets the status to Paused, waits for the task to finish, and then sets the status to Stopped.
+The UpgradeDLL macro defines the Unmounting and Mounting functions, which are used to update a DLL.
+The Unmounting function sets the status to Updating and waits for the task to finish, then calls the Unmount function.
+The Mounting function also sets the status to Updating and waits for the task to finish, then calls the Mount function.

 # International Organization Standardization.dll

 This C++ code is part of the International Organization for Standardization (ISO) application programming interface (API).
 It provides a structured way to handle international standardization data, including languages, regulations, and countries or states.

-The code includes functions to retrieve languages, regulations, and companies, add laws to regulations, and retrieve laws from specific countries or states.
+The `International::Organization::Standardization::Language::Get` function retrieves a language based on its Alpha code.
+If the language is not found, it returns an iterator pointing to the end of the Languages vector.
+The `International::Organization::Standardization::Regulation::Get` function retrieves a regulation based on its name.
+If the regulation is not found, it returns an iterator pointing to the end of the Regulations vector.

-The `International::Organization::Standardization::Regulation::Add` function is used to add or update a law in a specific regulation.
+The `International::Organization::Standardization::Regulation::Add` function adds or updates a law in a specific regulation.
 If the law already exists, its value is updated.
 If it doesn't, a new law is added.
 The `International::Organization::Standardization::CountryOrCountryAndState::Get` function retrieves the value of a specific law from a country or state.
 If the law doesn't exist, a standard value is returned.
 The `International::Organization::Standardization::Company::Get` and `International::Organization::Standardization::Server::Get` functions retrieve the data of a specific company and server respectively.

-In the context of the code, if a country (or a country and state) has multiple regulations, the order of the regulations could matter.
-If a law is defined in multiple regulations, the law in the first regulation in the list would "override" the same law in subsequent regulations.

-This is because when looking for a law using the `International::Organization::Standardization::CountryOrCountryAndState::Get` function, it will return the value of the law from the first regulation where it finds it.

-If the law is not found in any regulation, a standard value is returned.

 The `Main` function initializes the data for servers, companies, languages, regulations, and countries or states.
+It clears the existing data and then adds new data.

 Servers: